 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.

-In your first year, teaching will be on a Tuesday.
+In year 1, teaching will be on a Tuesday.
 This will change to a Thursday in the second year.
-You will have significant face-to-face time with tutors.
+You'll have significant face-to-face time with tutors.

-Patient scenarios and case studies will be available via the Virtual Learning Environment (VLE) for you to continue learning outside of the classroom.
+Patient scenarios and case studies will be available through the Virtual Learning Environment (VLE) for you to continue learning outside of the classroom.

 During the course, you will develop an electronic portfolio which will allow you to document your hours, meetings with your mentor, and provide you with a space to add evidence which supports your increasing competency.